Layouts

 Layout resolution order

 Alloy resolves layouts through a predictable lookup chain.
-At each step, the Liquid engine checks for .liquid first, then falls back to the bare extension.
+The configured engine determines the extension checked at each step: the Liquid engine tries .liquid first, then falls back to the bare extension (e.g., .html); the Go template engine checks .html only.

 Blog-like sections